unrowdy/radio/README.md

   * Crashes tab sometimes
   * Plays half speed occasionally and visualizer is frozen
+    * half speed happened once since visualizer refactor
+    * was not frozen though

 ## Refactor

-  * use classes for color changing display and player
   * debug should change main class
-  * debug should toggle console logs and whole fps block
+  * debug should toggle console logs
   * pass more data around vs including modules everywhere
   * keyboard presets are kinda hacky, also allow ten
   * visualizer turn off based on it being hidden due to screen size
     * and hide based on being turned off
+  * Would visualizer look better at various zooms is 1/4 scale?
   * Build system
     * npm for rollup and replace vagrant
   * Make display one large svg